 We run TICTeC every year, and really believe in its benefits; but like all global conferences, it inevitably has an impact on the environment.
 As with almost every activity, in every sector, the environmental impact versus the good that it does can not be seen in black and white.

 While Iceland isn’t the most accessible of places and international attendees clearly can’t travel there by rail or by boat, there is another important consideration.
 A large number of TICTeC attendees come from the United States each year, and Iceland is hundreds of miles closer for them than mainland Europe (where we have previously held TICTeC), making for shorter flights and fewer connections.
-Also, we expect around 20% of the attendees to be from Iceland itself, so practically speaking hosting TICTeC in Iceland improves the situation for American attendees, although this is offset with the need for all European and other attendees to travel by air.
+Also, we expect around 20% of the attendees to be from Iceland itself, so practically speaking hosting TICTeC in Iceland improves the situation for American and Icelandic attendees, although this is offset with the need for all European and other attendees to travel by air.

 We’ve chosen to host TICTeC 2020 in Iceland as Reykjavik City Council are pioneers in using open-source digital tools to elicit feedback and engagement from its citizens on council policies, expenditure and projects.